 Build Muscle Lose Weight- Here’s the Way

-Recommendations on How to Gain Muscle
+Recommendations on How to Gain Muscle for Healthy Aging

-Final Word on Build Muscle Lose Weight
+Final Word on Building Muscle

 When you weigh yourself once you get into the workouts, don’t be discouraged if you don’t start losing weight initially.
-Muscle weighs more per square inch than fat, so if you replace the same mass of fat with muscle, you may even see a slight gain in weight.
+Muscle weighs more per square inch than fat, so if you replace the same mass of fat with muscle, you may even see a slight increase in weight.
 But we’re not necessarily seeking greater weight loss per se, but reducing fat amounts that result in better health, more energy, and a more toned body.

-As Wikipedia states, “Being fat is a common condition, especially where food supplies are plentiful and lifestyles are sedentary.
+As Wikipedia states, “Obesity is becoming a common condition, especially where food supplies are plentiful and lifestyles are sedentary.
 As much as 64% of the United States adult population is considered either overweight or obese, and this percentage has increased over the last four decades.”
 When we talk of weight loss, we refer to excess fat loss, as hopefully you will get to the point where a gain in weight will be a good thing if it means well-toned muscle.

 Great High-Intensity Workout With Minimal Equipment